XDagger/explorer/API.md

 ---

 ## Node statistics
-You can view node listing with statistics at [/node-statistics](/node-statistics)
+You can view node listing with statistics at [Node statistics page](/node-statistics).

 ## Synchronizing error response